A Graph-Theoretic Model for a Generic Three-Jug Puzzle: Main Results

-Moving ahead, the idea is to utilize the graph $G_P$ and its properties to look for a solution to the generic three jug puzzle $\mathbb{P}$.
-In order to achieve that, we need to prove some results on equivalences that are provided in the section.
+Moving ahead, the idea is to utilize this graph $G_P$ and its properties to look for a solution to the generic three-jug puzzle $\mathbb{P}^{\tilde{a},\tilde{b},\tilde{c}}_{a,b,c}$, if it exists; but how can this be done?
+This section is all about answering this question.
+In order to do that, we need to prove a theorem and its corollary that are provided in the section.